elifcansuyildiz/elifcansuyildiz/README.md

 ### [Stereo Depth Estimation](https://github.com/elifcansuyildiz/StereoDepthEstimation)

+Implemented PSMNet and GC-Net models using PyTorch Deep Learning Framework.
+The models have been trained on Driving Dataset, Monkaa Dataset, Flyingthings3d Dataset, tested on Kitti Dataset.
+To attain the highest result, different ideas have been tried and hyperparameter tuning has been carried out in a variety of experiments.

 ### [Computer Vision Projects](https://github.com/elifcansuyildiz/ComputerVisionProjects)

 This repository consists of 4 projects:

 1. Linear Regression and Classification on x data
 2. Decision Forest on y data
-3. SVM using HoG Features
-4. Convolutional Neural Networks
+3. Convolutional Neural Networks
-5. Edge Detection
-6. Segmentation with KMeans
+4. Segmentation with KMeans

 ### [Deep Learning Projects](https://github.com/elifcansuyildiz/DeepLearningProjects)

 This repository contains the following projects:

-1. Basics of Deep Learning:
-2. Basics of Deep Learning:
-3. Basics of Deep Learning:
-4. Finetuning VGG, Resnet, DenseNet and data collection
-5. LSTM and GRU on MNIST dataset
-6. Trinet Siamese
+1. Digit Classification
+2. Logistic Regression
+3. CNNs on SVHN

 ### [Machine Learning Notebooks](https://github.com/elifcansuyildiz/MachineLearningNotebooks)